 Finding your password manager

 A few password managers are usually recommended by security specialists, including Bitwarden, KeePassXC, and 1Password.
 They are all good options, but have different features that may impact which you want to use.
 Let’s quickly highlight some of the features of each tool.
 I’ve written guides for each, and pointed to links below.

 Happy!
 Easy to use, and well-designed.
 Perhaps the easiest for unfamiliar users.
 Syncs to a desktop application so you can access your passwords offline, and allows “offline only” passwords.

 Not so happy.
-More expensive than alternatives ($36 annually OR $65 one time).
+More expensive than alternatives ($36 annually).

 Want to try 1Password?
 Check out 1Password for Beginners.

 Happy!
 Well-designed, easy to use, and it’s free for nearly everything.
 (You can optionally support the project and access specialty features for $10/year.)
 Supports all major desktop and mobile operating systems.

 Want to try Bitwarden?
 Check out Bitwarden for Beginners.

 Happy!
 Free and open source.
 KeePassXC can work on most platforms and operating systems.
 With KeePassXC, you control where your data are located (e.g., you can be “offline only” if needed).

 Not so happy.
 Not as intuitive, and not as well-designed as alternatives.
 Unlike 1Password or Bitwarden, KeePassXC isn’t really one tightly integrated application — it’s a small part of the larger ecosystem of open source KeePass software.
 It will also require you to find a sync tool (e.g., Dropbox) if you want to sync across devices.

 Want to try KeePassXC?
 Check out KeePassXC for Beginners.

 These are just a few of the great password management options available, but I hope these guides are helpful.
 Choose the tool you like most and get started.
 Feel free to reach out with any thoughts or questions here, or on Twitter at @mshelton.
 I’ll occasionally update each guide, and may add more password managers (e.g., Dashlane) in the future.